 Business leaders at Champions are 3.8x more likely to see customer service as a differentiator.

-They invest in customer service because they know that great customer service leads to increased customer retention, customer loyalty, market share and customer acquisition.
+They invest in their staff’s customer service skills because they know that great customer service leads to increased customer retention, customer loyalty, market share and customer acquisition.

 16. Become obsessed with customer satisfaction